CKR ONLINE Book Talk

 Co-sponsored by Academy of Korean Studies; Department of East Asian Languages and Cultures, Columbia University

-Si Nae Park is associate professor of East Asian languages and civilizations at Harvard University.
-She studies the literature, culture of texts, history of writing and reading, and linguistic thought of Chosŏn Korea (1392-1910) within the larger context of the Sinographic Cosmopolis.
-Her research specializes in the role of linguistic sensibilities in perception, conceptualization, production and diffusion of literature, literary historiography, and canon formation.
-Currently, she is working on a new book project to examine how aurality—tentatively defined as both the vocalization of and listening to a text recited or read aloud by someone else—and social practices of reading shaped late Chosŏn literary culture with a focus on Chosŏn vernacular novels (ŏnmun sosŏl) as vocalized books.
-Her first book, The Korean Vernacular Story: Telling Tales of Contemporary Chosŏn in Sinographic Writing (Columbia University, 2020), explores the rise of the vernacular story genre (yadam) in sinographic writing, challenging the script (han’gŭl)-focused understanding of Korean language and literature.
+Si Nae Park studies the literature and literary culture of premodern Korea within the larger context of the Sinographic Cosmopolis.
+She specializes in the inscriptional practices, history of reading, and linguistic thought of Chosŏn Korea.
+Park is currently working on a new book project to examine how aurality—tentatively defined as both the vocalization of and listening to a text recited or read aloud by someone else—and social practices of reading shaped late Chosŏn literary landscape with a focus on late Chosŏn vernacular novels (ŏnmun sosŏl) as vocalized books.
 She is the co-editor of Score One for the Dancing Girl and Other Stories from the ‘Kimun ch’onghwa’: A Story Collection from Nineteenth-Century Korea (University of Toronto Press, 2016) and the author of The Korean Vernacular Story: Telling Tales of Contemporary Chosŏn in Sinographic Writing (Columbia University Press, 2020).